Hitting streak: Regular season leaders

 This list omits Denny Lyons of the 1887 American Association Philadelphia Athletics, who had a 52-game hitting streak.
 In 1887, the major leagues adopted a new rule which counted walks as hits, a rule which was dropped after that season.
 Lyons hit in 52 consecutive games that season, but his streak included two games (#22 and #44) in which his only "hits" were walks.
 In 1968, MLB ruled that walks in 1887 would not be counted as hits, so Lyons' streak was no longer recognized, though it still appears on some lists.
 In 2000 Major League Baseball reversed its 1968 decision, ruling that the statistics which were recognized in each year's official records should stand, even in cases where they were later proven incorrect.
 Paradoxically, the ruling affects only hit totals for the year; the batting champion for the year is not recognized as the all-time leader despite having the highest single-season average under the ruling, and Lyons' hitting streak is not recognized.

 Ty Cobb, Sam Rice, and George Sisler are the only players with multiple streaks of 30 games or longer.

 There have been 129 single-season streaks of 25 games or more.
 The lowest batting average ever recorded during a hitting streak of 25 games or more was .304 by Bruce Campbell in 1938.
 The highest was .486 during Chuck Klein's streak in 1930.
 Joe DiMaggio hit .408 during his record-holding 56-game streak.
 In probability theory, every baseball game is a Bernoulli trial in which a hitter either does or does not get a hit.
 DiMaggio's streak of 56 consecutive games with hits awaits an equal streak: "The probability is .0003 that a .350 hitter will have a hitting streak of at least 56 games in a season.
-If there are about 4 such seasons per year in the future, we would expect to see such a streak, assuming the Bernoulli trials model, every 1/(.0003 x 4) = 833 years."
+If there are about four such seasons per year in the future, such a streak would be expected, assuming the Bernoulli trials model, every 1/(.0003 x 4) = 833 years."